sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

     - additional styling for validation (showing a small tick or cross in form)
     - spinner for saving process in "Sign Up" button
     - take care of using fonts with proper resizing for handheld devices
+    - use em for font sizes!! (for proper resizing)
   - desktop later
     - label to left
     - automatic focus in first field